An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Results

 \subsubsection{EDA}

 The raw EDA data is pre-processed using the convex EDA algorithm (cvxEDA) \cite{greco2015cvxeda} to obtain the tonic (SCL) and phasic (SCR) components.
-The cvxEDA model is a physiologically inspired model which describes skin conductance as a combination of three factors: the phasic component, the tonic component, and additive white Gaussian noise.
+The cvxEDA model is a physiologically inspired model that describes skin conductance as a combination of three factors: the phasic component, the tonic component, and additive white Gaussian noise.
 The cvxEDA algorithm uses convex optimization to break down the EDA signal into its different components and provides a comprehensive explanation of EDA.
-We normalized the data with the baseline using Z-score normalization.
-From SCR, we obtain the statistical features such as mean, standard deviation, minimum, maximum, and percentiles shown in Fig.~\ref{fig:SCR_By_Game}.
-These results were found to be non-normal upon conducting the Shapiro-Wilks test (p-value = 0.00).
-While we observe higher SCR ratings during VR gameplay (Mdn: 0.45 (-0.03-3.54)) than in FS gameplay (Mdn: 0.02 (0.00-1.68)), the difference between the two is statistically nonsignificant (W(33) = 221, p-value = 0.288, Cliff's delta = 0.44) according to the Wilcoxon Signed-rank test.
+We utilized Z-score normalization to standardize the data around a mean of zero and a standard deviation of one.
+This method involved adjusting each feature by subtracting its mean and dividing by its standard deviation.
+By doing so, we achieved uniform scales across features, aiding interpretability, and analysis, by mitigating the impact of varying scales.
+From SCL, we obtain the statistical features such as mean, standard deviation, minimum, maximum, and percentiles shown in Fig.~\ref{fig:SCL_By_Game}.
+These results were found to be non-normal upon conducting the Shapiro-Wilks test (VR: p-value = 3.2e-12; PC: p-value=6.3e-9).
+While we observe higher SCL ratings during VR gameplay (Median: 1.53 IQR: (0.36-3.46)) than in FS gameplay (Median: 0.98 IQR: (0.31-3.22)), the difference between the two is statistically nonsignificant (W(33) = 275, p-value = 0.92, r = 0.001) according to the Wilcoxon Signed-rank test.